Prince Harry & Meghan Markle Reportedly Snubbed By Royal Family On Second Wedding Anniversary

 Prince Harry and Meghan Markle were reportedly snubbed by the members of the royal family on their second wedding anniversary.
-There were no public congratulatory comments or photos in honor of the couple’s milestone seen on the social media accounts of the Royal Family, the Duke and Duchess of Cambridge, and that of Clarence House, who all appeared to focus on other royal matters instead of sharing well-wishes towards the couple.
+There were no public congratulatory comments or photos in honor of the couple’s milestone seen on the social media accounts of the Royal Family, the Duke and Duchess of Cambridge, or that of Clarence House, who all appeared to focus on other royal matters instead of sending well-wishes to the couple.
+The royal family’s official account did mark the occasion of the couple’s first anniversary in 2019 with a celebratory post.

+It should also be noted that the royal family did not make a formal statement to mark the 9th wedding anniversary to the heir to the throne Prince William and his wife, Kate Middleton.

+It has also been speculated that due to the current world health crisis, the royals may have felt it was inappropriate to promote a celebratory post reported The Daily Express.

 Harry and Meghan famously announced that they would be stepping down from their official duties as senior members of the clan in January of this year.
-Their commitments came to an end in March, and the couple quickly moved to California, Meghan’s home state, to begin a new life together with their son Archie.
+Their commitments came to an end in March, and the couple quickly moved to California, Meghan’s home state, to begin a new life together with their son, Archie.

 View this post on Instagram